 My lockdown experience

-While currently being in my second year of Sports and Exercise Science with ongoing final assessments hasn’t been all that bad for me during the lockdown.
+I am currently in my second year of a Sport and Exercise Science degree with ongoing final assessments which haven’t been all that bad for me during lockdown.
 I like to think of myself as a hard-working grafter when it comes to essay writing.
-So being able to quickly adapt to a remote learning platform, in which, the University has done a phenomenal job at doing by making the content easily accessible has been essential in continuing my studies at an incredible speed with assessment deadlines wavering overhead.
+I have been able to quickly adapt to a remote learning platform, and the university has done a phenomenal job by making the content easily accessible.
+This has been essential in continuing my studies at an incredible speed with assessment deadlines hovering overhead.

-My knowledge and experience in exercise and health have allowed me to continue to keep my health and well-being in check.
-Having trained many previous clients, home-based exercises in the past gave me the confidence and incentive to implement my own home routine while juggling my studies.
-However, keeping my mind actively engaged with sometimes arduous 1000+ repetition push-ups, sit-ups, and squats variations (per week) and half marathon runs on a whim was no easy task.
+My knowledge and experience in exercise and health has allowed me to continue to keep my health and well-being in check.
+Having trained many clients in home-based exercises in the past, this gave me the confidence and incentive to implement my own home routine while juggling my studies.
+However, keeping my mind actively engaged was no easy task with often arduous 1000+ repetition push-ups, sit-ups, and squats variations per week and running a half marathon runs on a whim!
 Exercise has primarily been my lifeline through these times, keeping boredom and my belly size at bay.
-But don’t get me wrong I’ve had my binge eating and movie marathon days like most through these unprecedented times.
+But don’t get me wrong – I’ve had my binge eating and movie marathon days like most through these unprecedented times.

-With all this said, I’ve kept a positive head, always looking towards the current challenge of lockdown as an adaptive learning experience we’re all faced with.
-As my motto goes always live to learn, to try and fail, but most of all, keeping it real.
+With all this said, I’ve kept a positive head, always looking towards the current challenge of lockdown as an adaptive learning experience that we’re all faced with.
+As my motto goes “always live to learn, to try and fail, but most of all, keeping it real”.